scanabc/testdrive/index.md

 ## What's in it for Us

 We want to earn our living and make our mark by improving the status quo in the information security field.
-We believe that most scalable way to do that is to pave way to new startups and individuals who take ownership, and be a small part of their success.
+We believe that most scalable way to do that is to pave way to new startups and individuals who take ownership.
+We want to help you get started and if things turn out to be successful, we share a small part of the success.

 ## Should I...